 We are ready to help and support you.
 To find out more about how our services can help you if you have a stalker concern, please click here.

 We offer support to female offenders across a broad range of areas in order to reduce offending, address how the perpetrator has abused them and contributed to their offending and support women who may want to exit prostitution or gain support in harm minimisation.

 To find out more about the services we offer female offenders, please click here.

 Issues such as violence, abuse, and stalking affect thousands everyday.
-We understand that members of the armed forces may experience additional concern about seeking support or disclosing information about these topics.
-At Aurora New Dawn, we offer expertise in dealing with these matters within the armed forces community.
+We understand that members of the British Army may experience additional concern about seeking support or disclosing information about these topics.
+At Aurora New Dawn, we offer expertise in dealing with these matters within the British Army community.

-To find out more about the work our services do with the armed forces, please click here.
+To find out more about the work our services do with the British Army, please click here.

 IRIS is a DVA prevention scheme aimed at healthcare professionals.
 It involves training them to better recognise the signs of violence and abuse in order to tactfully and appropriately intervene.